Austin Aqua Festival: 1962–1969

-Theme nights
+Heritage nights

-Theme nights began in 1969.
+Heritage nights began in 1969.
 Various nights of the festival would highlight different cultures of Texas.
 This first year there was Western, German, Czech and Jazz and Rhythm and Blues nights.
 Throughout the years the theme nights varied as new ones were tried and unpopular ones not repeated.
 These included Mexican, Black Heritage, Italian, American and International nights.
 Toward the end of the festival's life, the theme nights had settled to multiple nights with Western and Mexican themes.

 Aero-Fest

 Also in 1969, Bergstrom Air Force Base, on the southeast edge of Austin, began an open house in conjunction with Aqua Fest and titled it Aero-Fest.
 In addition to the Thunderbirds performing, the gathering showed off many military airplanes and other hardware.
 A crowd favorite was a C-5 Galaxy, which visitors would walk through to get to the main display area.
 Aero-Fest was an instant success and in just two years it was drawing 80,000 people to the base.
 Aero-Fest ceased when the base closed in 1993.